 Is Starbucks coffee a laxative?

 No, it is not.
 However, it has a laxative effect.
-Coffee has been known to be a mild diuretic, which means that it helps in passing urine much quicker.
-It also stimulates the acid levels in the stomach, which creates a chain reaction in the intestines, increasing the need to poop.
-Starbucks coffee drinks that have caffeine, even decaf coffee drinks have been known to increase bowel movements.
+Coffee has been known to be a mild diuretic, which means it helps pass urine much quicker.

 What at Starbucks will make me poop?

-Also, food items that are rich in fiber can cause you to poop such as rolled and steel-cut oatmeal.
+These teas are suitable for those who prefer to steer clear of caffeine, as it may be too harsh on their stomachs.
+Also, food items rich in fiber can cause you to poop, such as rolled and steel-cut oatmeal.

-18 Best drinks at Starbucks to make you poop
+18 Best Drinks at Starbucks to make you poop

 Rank |